Park Jun-heong

-Park Jun-heong (born 25 January 1993) is a South Korean professional footballer who plays as a defender for Malaysia Super League club Johor Darul Ta'zim.
+Park Jun-heong (born 25 January 1993) is a South Korean professional footballer who plays as a defender for Super League club Persik Kediri.

 Youth career

-Park started his footballer career with Pohang Steelers academy in 2006 before getting scouted by German club Kickers Offenbach in 2007.
-In 2008, Park moved to Mainz 05 academy before moving back to his native country to join Daegu FC under 18 team.
-He stayed with the academy for two years before pursuing for his studies again at Dong-Eui University where he initially played for the school team.
+Park started his football career with the Pohang Steelers academy in 2006, before being scouted by German club Kickers Offenbach in 2007.
+In 2008, Park moved to Mainz 05 academy before moving back to his native country to join Daegu FC under-18 team.
+He stayed with the academy for two years before returning to his studies at Dong-Eui University, where he initially played for the school team.
 Park also appeared in the 2013 Korean FA Cup on 8 May 2013 against Seongnam FC.

 Club career

 Pinhalnovense

-After completing his university, Park was recruited by Liga Portugal 2 club Pinhalnovense.
+After completing his university studies, Park was recruited by Liga Portugal 2 club Pinhalnovense.

-He make his professional career debut on 17 September 2016 in a game against Desportivo das Aves.
+He made his professional career debut on 17 September 2016 in a game against Desportivo das Aves.

 On 27 December 2019, Park joined Hong Kong Premier League club Kitchee.

 On 31 May 2022, Park left the club after finishing his contract.